 When to actually go

 October through April is the season for Egypt — pleasant temperatures with cool mornings and evenings.
 November-December and February-March are the peak windows.
-May through September is genuinely brutal heat in Upper Egypt (Luxor, Aswan, Abu Simbel) — the temperatures regularly exceed 40°C and the experience suffers.
+May through September is genuinely brutal heat in Upper Egypt (Luxor, Aswan, Abu Simbel) — temperatures regularly exceed 40°C and the experience suffers.

 Choosing the Nile cruise vessel

-Dahabiyas (8-12 cabins, sailing)
+Dahabiyas (8-24 guests, sailing)

 Logistics